 He played quarterback at Houston in 1993 and 1994, playing for his father both seasons and captaining the Cougars as a 1994 senior.
 In 1993, he completed 1-of-3 passes in late duty in Houston’s 49-7 loss to USC in the Coliseum.

 He spent 1991 and 1992 at Auburn, where he earned 1992 SEC All-Academic honors.
 He redshirted there in 1990.

 He earned his bachelor’s degree in mathematics and interdisciplinary science from Houston in 1994.

 He was born on June 24, 1972.
-He and his wife, Angela, have 3 children: sons Reid, 15, and Turner, 9, and daughter Aubrey, 13.
-Besides being Houston's head coach from 1993 to 1999, his father, Kim, was an assistant in college (Florida, Miami and currently the offensive coordinator at Alabama Birmingham), the NFL (Tampa Bay Buccaneers, Houston Oilers, Los Angeles Raiders, Washington Redskins) and the CFL (Toronto Argonauts) following his playing career at Florida.
-His brother, Tyson, is the running backs coach at Alabama Birmingham after assistant coaching stops at Memphis and Hawaii and playing at Houston.
+He and his wife, Angela, have 3 children: sons Reid (a USC student), 19, and Turner, 13, and daughter Aubrey, 17.
+Besides being Houston’s head coach from 1993 to 1999, his father, Kim, was an assistant in college (Florida, Miami and Alabama Birmingham), the NFL (Tampa Bay Buccaneers, Houston Oilers, Los Angeles Raiders, Washington Redskins) and the CFL (Toronto Argonauts) following his playing career at Florida.
+His brother, Tyson, is the quarterbacks coach and pass game coordinator at USC after assistant coaching stops at Western Kentucky, Cincinnati, Alabama Birmingham, Memphis and Hawaii and playing at Houston.